-What do you want to accomplish in which time and why?
+What do you want to accomplish and why?

 Make for example a 1-year goal for yourself and re-engineer the process.

-Take the outcome you want to have and break it down in milestones.
+Take the outcome you want to have and break it down into milestones.

 For example, break down the 12 months goal into 4 milestones.